RELATES TO: KRS 18A.030(2), 18A.110, 26 U.S.C. 501(c)(3)

 Section 10.
-Issuance of Paychecks to State Employees.
-(1) A paycheck shall be issued to a state employee on the 15th and 30th day of each month.
+Issuance of Pay to State Employees.
+(1) Pay shall be issued to state employees on the 15th and 30th day of each month.

-(2) If the regularly scheduled pay date falls on a weekend, a paycheck shall be issued on the preceding Friday.
+(2) If the regularly scheduled pay date falls on a weekend, state employees shall be issued pay on the preceding Friday.

-(3) If the regularly scheduled pay date falls on a state holiday as defined in KRS 18A.190, a paycheck shall be issued on the workday preceding the holiday.
+(3) If the regularly scheduled pay date falls on a state holiday as defined in KRS 18A.190, pay shall be issued on the workday preceding the holiday.

 Section 11.
 Incorporation by Reference.
 (1) “Personnel Action Notification”, PAN, August 2011, is incorporated by reference.